AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 * Customer group prices
 * Catalog rule prices

-The following items available in Luma are currently not supported by SaaS products:

-* Tier prices
-* MSRP
-* Customizable product options
-* Currency rate
-* Category rules
-* Taxes

 Using SaaS price indexing is optional.

 Once you opt in to using the new pricing feed, you can contact Support to undo it.